AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/protection/private-browser.md

 :::

-Starting with v4.7, AdGuard for Android introduced an in-app private browser.
-You can access this feature from the main screen by tapping the *Private browser* button.
+In v4.7, AdGuard for Android introduced an in-app private browser.
+You can access it from the main screen by tapping the *Private browser* button or from the *Protection* tab, where you can find some customization options:.

 ![Private browser](https://cdn.adtidy.org/content/release_notes/ad_blocker/android/v4.7/agpb_en.png)